 To Do Ahead

-Clean and thoroughly dry your polycarbonate mold (you can also use plastic or silicone candy molds for this: just make sure they can lay flat).
+Clean and thoroughly dry your polycarbonate mold.
+I use clean lens cleaning cloths for this.
+(You can also use plastic or silicone candy molds instead of polycarbonate: just make sure they can lay flat).

-You will be pouring the chocolate into your mold and then turning it upside down and letting it drip out (leaving a chocolate shell behind).
-You can use a large bowl to catch the chocolate drips, or a sheet pan with two dowels set up to raise the mold up.
-The chocolate is reusable: just chop it finely again, re-melt and you’re good to go!
+Since you will be pouring the chocolate into your mold and then turning it upside down and letting it drip out (leaving a chocolate shell behind), have a large sheet pan or large piece of parchment ready to catch the chocolate drips.

 A Rule You Must Not Ignore